satorici/satori-docs/satori_help/docs/playbooks/inputs.md

 ## Dictionaries

-Dictionary files can be splitted by certain characters (normally newlines) to be used as inputs for the tests.
+Dictionary files can be split by certain characters (normally newlines) to be used as inputs for the tests.
 For example:

 ```yml
 dict-input: